hfleitas/grouper/README.md

 3. [Step 3](step3.md)

 > [!NOTE]
-> For performance reasons & compute utilization it is a best practice to use the KQL function to flatten the payload and the notebook to simply ingest raw.
+> For performance reasons & compute utilization it is a best practice to use the KQL function to process the json fields into individual columns with aliases.
+Instead of trying to that in the notebook which would delay ingestion, simply use the notebook to write the data as quickly as possible by ingesting the full json raw.
+This guarrantees higher throughput speeds and the ability to write the data raw regardless of source schemas.

 ## Resources – Tools, Content & Data Science